berk2k/FlowMediator/README.md

 await mediator.PublishAsync(new UserCreatedEvent());
 ```
-### Event Dispatch Semantics
+### Important

-- `PublishAsync` executes handlers **in-process** and **sequentially** by default.
-- Handler order is not guaranteed unless explicitly controlled.
-- **No pipeline behaviors** are applied to events.
-- **Exceptions:** If an event handler throws, PublishAsync stops and the exception is re-thrown (remaining handlers won’t run).
-- Events are not durable messages; for reliable cross-process delivery use Outbox + worker / broker.
-- Keep handlers fast; long-running work should go to background processing.
+`PublishAsync` is **not** fire-and-forget and is **not** a message bus.
+It runs handlers **in-process, sequentially**.

+If one handler fails:
+- execution stops
+- remaining handlers are not invoked
+- the exception propagates to the caller

+This is **intentional**.
+FlowMediator is designed for in-process coordination, not reliable message delivery.
+For fire-and-forget or guaranteed delivery, use Outbox pattern + a message broker.

 ## Event Handler
 ``` csharp